Fairview High School (Colorado)

 Fairview High School is a public, coeducational, comprehensive BVSD secondary school located in Boulder, Colorado, 26 mi northwest of Denver.
-More than two thousand students attend the school.
+Nearly two thousand students attend the school.
 It is in the 5A category of the Colorado High School Activities Association (CHSAA).
-The school's enrollment was 2,226 in the 2020–21 school year.
+The school's enrollment was 1,977 in the 2024–25 school year.

 Demographics

 Academics

 In 2020, Fairview was ranked 249th by U.S. News & World Report in their National High School Rankings; 7th best high school in Colorado, also by US News; 2nd best public high school in Colorado by Niche; and best college prep public high school in Colorado, also by Niche.
-The school offers kids help with college preparation through its College and Career Center.
+The school offers kids help with college preparation through its college and Career Center.
 Fairview has a reputation for being academically demanding.